wp-plugins/radio-station/readme.txt

 * Fixed a time display bug in the DJ On-Air sidebar widget
 * Fixed a display bug on the master schedule with overnight shows

+= 1.3.6 =
+* Fixed issue with shows that run overnight not showing up correctly in the sidebar widgets

 == Upgrade Notice ==

 = 1.0 =